tsaad-dev/drafts/te-ns/draft-ietf-teas-ns.md

 When data plane slice policy mode is applied, packets need to be forwarded on the specific slice aggregate network resources and need to be applied a specific forwarding treatment that is dictated in the slice policy (refer to
 {{SliceDefinition}} below).
-An SS MUST be carried in each packet to identify the slice aggregate that it belongs to.
+A Slice Selector (SS) MUST be carried in each packet to identify the slice aggregate that it belongs to.

 The ingress node of a slice policy domain, in addition to marking packets with a Diffserv CS, MAY also add an SS to each slice aggregate packet.
-The transit nodes within a slice policy domain MAY use the SS to associate packets with a slice aggregate and to determine the Slice aggregate Per Hop Behavior (S-PHB) that is applied to the packet (refer to
+The transit nodes within a slice policy domain MAY use the SS to associate packets with a slice aggregate and to determine the Slice policy Per Hop Behavior (S-PHB) that is applied to the packet (refer to
 {{SlicePHB}} for further details).
 The CS MAY be used to apply a Diffserv PHB on to the packet to allow differentiation of traffic treatment within the same slice aggregate.